Category: Prejudged Project & Presentation

-FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
-The presentation is designed to be an explanation of equipment used, software used, the development process, an overview of how copyright laws were addressed, and challenges experienced during the process.
-Competitors are responsible for bringing the video to show the judges.
+FINALISTS: The top eight (8) individuals or teams with the highest prejudged score of their project will participate in the final live before judges portion of this event.
+Competitors are responsible for bringing the video to show the judges if requested.

 - Equipment Setup: 5 min (if exceeded, the amount of time exceeded will be deducted from the presentation time)

 - Warning: 6 min

 - Time Up: 7 min

 - Q & A: Judges will conduct a three (3) minute question-answer period.

 JUDGING: Judges will use the rating sheets (prejudged or presentation) to score competitors.
 The panel of judges evaluating prejudged materials may not necessarily be the same panel evaluating the presentation.
 All decisions of the judges are final.

 - Prejudged (search for 3-D Animation Project rating sheet)

 - Presentation (search for 3-D Animation Performance rating sheet)

 - Arts, A/V Technology, & Communication